irods/irods/docs/manual/distributing_icommands.md

 # Distributing iCommands to Users

-If your user community does not have root access to their machines, distributing a set of iCommands they can run is very desireable.
+If your user community does not have root access to their machines, distributing a set of iCommands they can run is very desirable.
 This document discusses how to build, bundle and configure the iCommands for use by such a user.

 ## Building the iCommands